Where is the oil-price headed?

 We will see spikes in both directions but they won’t last very long anymore.

-And much more important, it must slowly erode some oil seller’s belief that the world could be sliced up in zones where they place product at will.
+And much more important, it must slowly erode some oil seller’s belief that the world could be sliced up into zones where they place product at will.
 It’s everyone for himself now as traditional sellers know – very high prices will reawaken the shale monster.

 We have some eerie form of stability right now (don’t be confused by the current slide) but oil prices are still very high.
 Who would argue that oil at 70 green is really, really cheap?
 It most certainly is not.
 We just have gotten used to ridiculous price levels of late.